-13 Learning outcomes

-Learning outcomes describe what you should know and be able to do by the end of the module

-Knowledge and understanding.
-After studying this module you should be able to:

-- Discuss and account for some of the key movements and aspects of a range of international cinemas. - Begin to relate key films to their film-industrial and socio-historical contexts - Show an initial awareness of the complex relationship between national, regional and transnational frameworks for viewing and analysing film. - Demonstrate an initial awareness of the international diversity of cinema and its implication for our understanding of key concepts such as authorship, stardom or genre.
+13 Learning outcomes Learning outcomes describe what you should know and be able to do by the end of the module Knowledge and understanding.
+After studying this module you should be able to: Discuss and account for some of the key movements and aspects of a range of international cinemas.
+Begin to relate key films to their film-industrial and socio-historical contexts Show an initial awareness of the complex relationship between national, regional and transnational frameworks for viewing and analysing film.
+Demonstrate an initial awareness of the international diversity of cinema and its implication for our understanding of key concepts such as authorship, stardom or genre.

-Show an understanding of how, not simply a form of entertainment, cinema may actively seek to intervene in certain contexts.
+- Show an understanding of how, not simply a form of entertainment, cinema may actively seek to intervene in certain contexts.
 Skills, qualities and attributes.
-After studying this module you should be able to:

-- Demonstrate an ability to formulate logical and coherent arguments - Demonstrate an ability to understand, explore and evaluate arguments - Demonstrate communication skills appropriate to level 1 - Demonstrate developing resourcefulness, self-motivation and timemanagement. - Apply suitable research skills to the completion of tasks
+After studying this module you should be able to: - Demonstrate an ability to formulate logical and coherent arguments. - Demonstrate an ability to understand, explore and evaluate arguments. - Demonstrate communication skills appropriate to level one. - Demonstrate developing resourcefulness, self-motivation and timemanagement. - Apply suitable research skills to the completion of tasks.

 14 Teaching and learning

 Range of modes of direct contact

-This indicates the range of direct contact teaching and learning methods used on this module, e.g. lectures, seminars
+This indicates the range of direct contact teaching and learning methods used on this module

-Lecture /Seminars
+e.g. lectures, seminars

+Lectures and screenings

-Total contact hours:
+Total contact hours: 52

 Range of other learning methods

-This indicates the range of other teaching and learning methods used on this module, e.g. $\,$ directed reading, research
+This indicates the range of other teaching and learning methods used on this module, e.g.

+directed reading, research

 Directed reading

 Directed viewing

 Individual research

 Contribution to on-line discussion of screened films

 Total non-contact hours: 148

-15 Assessment methods

-This indicates the type and weighting of assessment elements in the module

-Element number Weighting Type Description 1 50% Exam An examination testing the range of students' understanding of the second half of the module.
-2 50% Essay A 2000 word essay allowing students to explore one of the topics from the first half of the module in detail.
+15 Assessment methods This indicates the type and weighting of assessment elements and sub-elements in the module Element number Weighting Туре Description (include any sub-elements) 1 50% Essay A 2000 word essay allowing students to explore one of the topics from the first half of the module in detail.
+2 50% Exam An examination testing the range of students' understanding of the second half of the module.
+Diagnostic/formative assessment This indicates if there are any assessments that do not contribute directly to the final module mark A screening diary recording students' responses to topics covered and/or their considerations on the screenings that will be a core part of the module.

-Diagnostic/formative assessment

-This indicates if there are any assessments that do not contribute directly to the final module mark

-A learning diary (recording students' response to topics covered and/or their considerations on the screenings that will be a core part of the module.